quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 :p If action selection is greedy, will Q-learning be exactly the same as Sarsa?
 ??x
-Yes, if action selection is always greedy (i.e., \(\epsilon = 0\)), Q-learning and Sarsa become identical.
+Yes, if action selection is always greedy (i.e., $\epsilon = 0$), Q-learning and Sarsa become identical.
 They will make the same action selections and perform the same weight updates because they both use the greedy policy to select actions. x??

 ---